alguadam/AzurePoliciesLab/Activity-01/README.md

 In this activity you will configure Build and Release pipelines so that you can manage assignment of built-in policies and initiatives using Infrastructure as Code.

+**You must use an InPrivate Browser if you're running the lab with the self provisioned credentials**

 ## Instructions

 ### Task 1 - Create assignments for your built-in policies in your Azure DevOps / Github Repo